Restorative Dentistry

 Porcelain inlays, overlays and crowns (depending on the size of the defect in the tooth) are much stronger and longer lasting than white fillings.

-How long any filling will last depends on such factors as how well you look after them, how large they are, how strong your biting forces are on restoration.
+How long any filling will last depend on such factors as how well you look after them, how large they are, how strong your biting forces are on restoration.